NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels/refeeding_predicted_labels.md

     return model
 ```

 Of the 70,000 data points we used 5% for the initial training phase.
-Then we trained each model for 20 epochs and predicted the labels of the remaining data points.
-Afterwards, we add all data points for which all three models agree to the training set and repeat the previous set until they agree on less than 1,000 labels.
+Then we trained each model for 10 epochs and predicted the labels of the remaining data points.
+Afterwards, we added all data points for which all three models agreed to the training set and repeated the previous step (with fresh, untrained models) until they agreed on less than 100 labels.

 ### Results